Instantiate the connection factory object.

 The most important configuration property is imqAddressList, which specifies the host names and port numbers of the message brokers to which the factory creates connections.
 By default, the factory returned by the ConnectionFactory constructor in Instantiating a Connection Factory is configured to create connections to a broker on host localhost at port number 7676.
 If necessary, you can use the setProperty method, described in the preceding section, to change that setting:

 Of course, you can also set any other configuration properties your application may require.
-See Connection Factory Attributes in Sun Java System Message Queue 4.3 Administration Guide for a list of the available connection factory attributes.
+See Connection Properties in Sun Java System Message Queue 4.1 Administration Guidefor a list of the available connection factory properties.

 You can now proceed to use the connection factory to create connections to the message service, as described in the next section.